Scallops Seared in Chorizo Oil and Served with Creamy Chili-Spiked Roasted Corn

 - To serve, divide the corn and chorizo mixture amongst 4 plates, topping each with 3-4 scallops.
 Serve with remaining lime halves; squeeze additional juice over the scallops to taste.

-Roasted corn takes about 5 minutes to prepare and then 20 minutes in the oven.
-If you’re making this as a part of Summer Meal Plan #5, you should already have some leftover from earlier in the week, otherwise, get the corn roasting first, then begin preparing the rest of the dish while the corn roasts.
+- Roasted corn takes about 5 minutes to prepare and then 20 minutes in the oven.
+Get the corn roasting first, then begin preparing the rest of the dish while the corn roasts.
 Season the corn with either Tajin Seasoning or mild chili powder.